Charles Kingston: Colonial politics

-In April 1881, Kingston was elected to the South Australian House of Assembly as a radical liberal for the seat of West Adelaide.
-He favoured reform of the Legislative Council (which was dominated by wealthy landowners) and other radical reforms.
-He was described by William Maloney as the originator of the White Australia policy; he was opposed to Chinese immigration, and was very involved in crafting the framework for regulating it.
+In April 1881, Kingston was elected to the South Australian House of Assembly as a Radical (left-leaning liberal) representing West Adelaide.
+He favoured reform of the Legislative Council (which was dominated by wealthy landowners and leaned conservative), government intervention in economic affairs, and Australian federation.
+He was described by William Maloney as the originator of the White Australia policy; he was heavily involved in developing legislation which restricted the immigration of Chinese laborers.

 Kingston was Attorney-General of South Australia from 1884 to 1885 in the government of John Colton and again in 1887–89 in the government of Tom Playford.
-In 1893, he succeeded Playford as leader of the South Australian liberals and defeated the conservative premier, John Downer, to become premier from 1893 to 1899, a record at the time of six-and-a-half years, not to be broken until Thomas Playford IV.
+In 1893, he succeeded Playford as leader of the South Australian liberals and defeated the conservative Premier, John Downer, to become premier.
+He held the office from 1893 to 1899, a record at the time of six-and-a-half years, not to be broken until Thomas Playford IV's rule in the 1940s.
 Kingston was also Chief Secretary, Attorney-General and Minister for Industry from 1895 to 1899.
-He came to office with the support of a new third party, the South Australian division of the Labor Party, led by John McPherson, which held the balance of power.
+His liberal ministry received confidence and supply from the South Australian Labor Party, led by John McPherson, which held the balance of power.

-A big, imposing man with a full beard, a booming voice and a violent, cutting debating style, Kingston dominated the small world of South Australian colonial politics in the 1890s.
-He was a great hero to liberals and working-class voters and much hated by conservatives.
-In 1892, Richard Baker called him a "coward, a bully and a disgrace to the legal profession" in the Legislative Council and Kingston replied by calling Baker "false as a friend, treacherous as a colleague, mendacious as a man, and utterly untrustworthy in every relationship of public life".
+A tall, imposing man with a full beard, a booming voice and a violent, cutting debating style, Kingston dominated the small world of South Australian colonial politics in the 1890s.
+He was a great hero to liberals, radicals, and trade unions, and much hated by conservatives.
+In 1892, conservative Richard Baker called him a "coward, a bully and a disgrace to the legal profession" in the Legislative Council and Kingston replied by calling Baker "false as a friend, treacherous as a colleague, mendacious as a man, and utterly untrustworthy in every relationship of public life".
 Kingston arranged for a duel but Baker had him arrested.
 Kingston was thus bound over to keep the peace for a year.

-Kingston did not support votes for women at the 1893 elections but was subsequently persuaded by his ministerial colleagues, John Cockburn and Frederick Holder of its political advantages, and was lobbied by the Woman's Christian Temperance Union.
+Kingston did not support legislation to enfranchise women in time for the 1893 election.
+After the election, however, his ministers John Cockburn and Frederick Holder and the Woman's Christian Temperance Union lobbied him and convinced him of the political advantages which would accrue to his party by enacting women's suffrage.
 Women's suffrage in Australia took a leap forward, with the Constitutional Amendment (Adult Suffrage) Act 1894 enacted in 1894 and taking effect from following year's election.